cyphergenetics/syndi/docs/Contributing.md

 C coders, we prefer Allman (not K&R) style.

+Oh, and UNIX line endings only.
+Put carriage returns in our code, we will kill a kitten.

 **Language**

 In documentation, commit messages, and other such things, we require compliance